The following are common elements in a proposal:

 If the proposal will be submitted to a federal agency, salaries and benefits for administrative and clerical staff may not be requested unless the project requires more than the usual level of administrative or clerical support because of its size or complexity.
 Such projects may be center or program projects, projects that entail assembling and managing large teams of investigators, projects that involve extensive data accumulation and analysis, projects that require making travel and meeting arrangements for large numbers of participants, and projects that require extensive work involving project-specific regulatory protocols.
 If clerical or administrative salaries are requested, they should be carefully justified in the budget narrative.
 The practice of including a specified fraction of pooled salaries for clerical or administrative staff is not allowed under federal guidelines.

 The university sets minimum compensation levels for graduate research assistants and postdoctoral scholars.
-These rates are updated annually each spring.
+These minimum salaries for graduate assistants and postdoctoral scholars 2013-2014 are updated annually each spring.

 The University, as part of its rate agreement with the Department of Health and Human Services, negotiates a fringe benefit rate for use on sponsored projects.
 Fringe Benefits are calculated on all salaries and wages excluding graduate research assistants and enrolled student workers.
 A copy of the rate agreement can be obtained from your Contracts and Grants administrator or you may view the rates online.